Shreejit2401/EngageWise/README.md

 # EngageWise
-EngageWise is a Computer Vision powered model that can detect the amount focus one portrayed while working with their PCs.
+EngageWise is a Computer Vision powered model that can detect the amount of focus one has portrayed while working with their PCs.